trebeljahr/trebeljahr.com/_booknotes/the-selfish-gene.md

 Genes can cheat other genes with which they share a body.

-If the effects of these cheating genes are really bad to the body, but still really effective at getting spread, mutations like them can drive whole populations extinct.
+If the effects of these cheating genes are  bad to the body, but still  effective at getting spread, mutations like them can drive whole populations extinct.

 Why do organisms exist?
 Why does living matter group itself into nice units of organization that works together as an organism?